camunda/connector-template-outbound/README.md

 5. Copy the configuration details displayed under the `Spring Boot` tab.
 6. Paste the copied configuration into your `application.properties` file within your project.

-### Launching Your Connector
+#### Using Your Connector

-1. Start your connector by executing `io.camunda.examplev1.LocalConnectorRuntime` in your development environment.
+1. Start your connector by executing `io.camunda.connector.inbound.LocalConnectorRuntime` in your development environment.
 2. Access the Web Modeler and create a new project.
 3. Click on `Create new`, then select `Upload files`.
 Upload the connector template from the repository you have.
-4. In the same folder, create a new BPMN diagram.
+4. After uploading, **publish the connector template** by clicking the Publish button.
-5. Design and start a process that incorporates your new connector.
+5. In the same folder, create a new BPMN diagram.

-By adhering to these steps, you can validate the integration of your custom Camunda connector with the SaaS environment.
+6. Design and start a process that incorporates your new connector.

 ## Element Template